-The walk through Dentdale follows the River Dee, It is an unspoilt dale, little visited and served by a narrow road.
+The walk through Dentdale and the village of Dent follows the River Dee, It is an unspoilt dale, little visited and served by a narrow road.
 The scenery is lovely though, classic stone wall fields and barns so typical of the Yorkshire Dales.

-Dentdale suffers a little due to the inaccessibility of the valley itself.
-It runs east west and the best access is from Sedbergh which is also off the beaten track.
-However being forgotten has meant that Dentdale has retained much of its charm and natural beauty.
-The village of Dent has a ‘going back in history’ feel about it with its cobbled streets, old style shop fronts and dominated by the impressive church of St Andrews.
+Dentdale and Dent suffer a little due to the inaccessibility of the valley itself.
+It runs east west and the best access is from Sedbergh which is unfortunately off the beaten track.
+However being ignored over the years has meant that Dentdale has retained much of its charm and natural beauty.
+The village of Dent has a ‘going back in history’ feel about it.
+This is due to its cobbled streets, old style shop fronts and the impressive church of St Andrews.

 With its own brewery the Dent music and beer festival in late June is an excellent time to visit the village and take on the walks around.

-There are a number of footbridges to the east of Dent which are the best way to cross the river.
-However do note some have been washed away in recent flooding and may not yet have been replaced.
-The map may be out of date.
+There are a number of footbridges to the east of Dent which offer the best way to cross the river.
+However some do regularly get washed away by flooding and it takes time for them to be replaced.

 Your email address will not be published.
 Required fields are marked *